Jakedavies/portfolio/CV.md

 My goal each day I am at my computer is to learn something new about whatever I am working on.

 Outside of work and school, I love soccer, electronics and hobby grade RC.
-I have my own custom built quadcopter and a Raspberry Pi I frequently repurpose for different projects.
+I have my own custom built quadcopter and a Raspberry Pi that I frequently repurpose for different projects.

 ---